smartin1296/prismrcl-quickstart/README.md

 1. Download the PrismRCL package at https://lumina247.com/prismrcl-sign-up/
 2. Unzip the files into a directory on your hard drive
+3. Click "Activate.exe" and select authenticate for 30 days
-3. No additional installation is required
+4. No additional installation is required

 Note: PrismRCL is a command-line tool designed for developers to build applications and scripts.
 It doesn't include an interactive user interface.